The following information will give you a general overview of what to expect and what to bring. Please let us know if you have specific questions.

 REMEMBER TO BRING YOUR PASSPORT.

 Summer temperatures can be anywhere from 32F, (0C) to 80F, (30C).
 Be prepared for both sunshine and rain.
 The mountain passes will be cool and the Canadian interior will be warmer and drier than the coast.
 Thermal layering of wool or synthetic that wicks moisture is important and be prepared for all weather conditions.
-You will have access during the day to personal belongings left in the van.
+On our fully-supported tours, you will have access during the day to personal belongings left in the van.

 TRIP GEAR LIST